 Many more sustainably conscious companies now accept their items back at the end of life.

-You can usually find out if they offer this by doing a quick search on the company’s website.
+You can usually find out if they offer this by quickly searching the company’s website.

-The company accepts old beauty packaging for recycling at their stores.
+Nordstrom accepts old beauty packaging for recycling at its stores.